 We didn’t have long until the whistle was blown and we were chugging around the countryside.
 Look at these views!

 It was a scorching hot day and the carriages were a bit stuffy so we took it in turns to look out the window and catch the breeze.
-We obeyed the signs asking passengers not to lean out of the window – neither of us wanted to get our heads knocked off by a bridge or oncoming train before we’d had lunch!
-No-one wants to go out on an empty stomach 😉
+We obeyed the signs asking passengers not to lean out of the window – neither of us wanted to get our heads knocked off by a bridge or oncoming train before we’d had lunch.

 Drivers were busy moving engines ready for the return trip.